 “I founded Friends of ENCA Farm in 2011 after being inspired during my Peace Corps Service and by the Cosalan Families ancestral land right battle.
 We were initially founded to support their land, the ENCA Farm, and as we saw our work and potential reach grow, we decided to change our name to Global Seed Savers (GSS) and began working beyond Tublay, Benguet.”, shares Sherry.

-Karen Lee Hizola joined Sherry’s initiative in late 2015 and by 2017, Global Seed Savers Philippines (GSSP) was registered as a non-profit organization in the Philippines.
-It is a sister organization to the Global Seed Savers based in the U.S of which Sherry is the Founder and Executive Director.
+Karen Lee Hizola joined Sherry’s initiative in late 2015 and by 2017, Global Seed Savers Philippines (GSSP) was registered as a non-profit organisation in the Philippines.
+It is a sister organisation to the Global Seed Savers based in the U.S. of which Sherry is the Founder and Executive Director.

 “We want seeds to be in the hands of farmers.
 It was shocking to learn that at least 70% of the global market share in agriculture inputs is owned by just three companies”, shares Karen Lee Hizola, Executive Director, GSSP.

 The Philippines is rich in flora and native resources which give the country a variety of plant species and boosts biodiversity.
-Unfortunately, with such a huge share of agriculture in corporate hands, the type of food we end up receiving changes and this affects our diets.
+Unfortunately, with such a large portion of agriculture under corporate control, our diets are impacted by changes in the food we ultimately receive.

 “Instead of having different varieties of vegetables or rice, we end up having a limited number available in the market, which threatens our biodiversity”, continues Karen.

 This is why the organisation wants to showcase that the Philippines has a variety of indigenous seeds and also has the capacity to save these seeds for future use when needed.
-Being a member of IFOAM – Organics International provides access to learning from others in various countries as well as sharing their experiences on farmer-led seed saving initiatives.
+The benefits of belonging to IFOAM – Organics International include the opportunity to learn from people in other nations and hear about their experiences with farmer-led seed-saving efforts.

 It is all not roses